this-is-tobi/multiarch-mirror/docs/02-architecture.md

       ├─ Create multi-arch manifest
       ├─ Tag with version: 10.3.1
       └─ Tag with latest: (if is_latest)

+attest job:
+  └─ For each version:
+      ├─ Generate SBOM with Trivy (SPDX format)
+      ├─ Attest SBOM to version tag (and latest if applicable) ├─ Sign images with Cosign (keyless)
+      ├─ Generate SLSA provenance metadata
+      └─ Attest provenance to version tag (and latest if applicable)
 ```

 ### Detailed Job Flow (Legacy Mode)